Can you change your diabetes fate?

 It's key to understand that type 2 diabetes is a progressive illness often preceded by years of elevated blood glucose (also known as blood sugar) levels high enough to be diagnosed as prediabetes.
 When most people with type 2 diabetes are finally diagnosed, experts believe they've been on this path for five to 10 years and have lost more than half of their natural insulin-making capability in the beta cells of their pancreas.

+While you cannot undo your lifestyle habits of the last decade or more, you can take steps to put your diabetes in remission.
 Don't despair and don't give up.
-While you cannot undo your lifestyle habits of the last decade, you can take steps to put your diabetes in remission.

 Research shows that losing weight and keeping it off can help delay the onset of prediabetes, delay progression of prediabetes to type 2 diabetes, or slow the progression of type 2.
 The keys to diabetes prevention and preventing diabetes complications include: Eat healthfully, exercise often, seek out knowledge and support, and create an environment that fosters healthful living.

-Losing even just a few pounds early on when glucose begins to rise can dramatically improve glucose levels, cholesterol levels, triglycerides, blood pressure, and more.
-However, the amount of weight experts say you need to lose overall remains controversial.
+Losing even just a few pounds early on when glucose begins to rise can dramatically improve your blood sugar levels, cholesterol levels, triglycerides, blood pressure, and more.

-Many research studies suggest a goal of losing 5-7 percent of your starting weight to lower glucose and improve health, with the imperative to keep the pounds off.
+Many research studies suggest setting a goal of losing 5-7 percent of your starting weight to lower blood sugar and improve health, with the imperative to keep the pounds off.